 Using fluoride gels daily also helps to prevent tooth decay and replaces minerals in the tooth enamel.
 At the very end of your dental routine, you can apply the gel with your toothbrush.
 Leave the gel on for about one minute, spit it out, and avoid all food and liquid for 30 minutes to allow the active ingredient to work.

+Please wear all orthodontic appliances as directed, or else your teeth will not shift properly.
+If you happen to lose a piece of your appliance, call us as soon as possible to prevent any drastic changes in your orthodontic process.
+If you are involved in a sport, we advise you to wear a mouth guard to protect your braces and teeth from injury.
 Though braces may seem like a big change, proper care and thorough dental cleaning will ensure that the only big change is the appearance of your smile.
 The process of braces is temporary but your new smile will last forever!
-If you would like to know what to expect for life with braces in Chantilly, Virginia, you are welcome to call Omar Orthodontics at 703-542-6336 and arrange a FREE consultation with our orthodontist.
+If you would like to know what to expect for life with braces in Chantilly, Virginia, you are welcome to call Omar Orthodontics at 703-249-6427 and arrange a FREE consultation with our Chantilly orthodontist.